TheLazyFerret/termcodes-cpp/README.md

 included.
 In addition, I chose to leave out most codes that are not widely supported.

+Only compatible with unix-line systems.
+Although only tested on linux.

-Remember that this library is a work in progress.
+Please remember that this library is a work in progress.

 Using my own [style guide](https://github.com/TheLazyFerret/dots-and-templates/blob/master/cpp/style_guide.md).